nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ---

 #### **Use Case UC08: Display Class Pie Chart**
-**Actor**: Administrator
+**Actor**: Private Tutor

 **Main Success Scenario (MSS)**:
-1. Administrator types the command `pie` to view the distribution of students across classes.
+1. Private tutor types the command `pie` to view the distribution of students across classes.
 2. EduTuTu generates and displays a pie chart, representing the number of students per class, with each class labeled clearly.
 3. Administrator reviews the chart for insights into class sizes.